chuleh/AWS_SA/02C-EC2_Storage.md

 ## EBS Encryption

-* data a rest is encrypted inside the volume
+* data at rest is encrypted inside the volume
 * data in flight moving between instance and volume is encrypted
 * all snapshot are encrypted
 * all volumes created from snapshot are encrypted